zenphantom/ml-git/docs/mlgit_commands.md

   specialized repairs.

 Options:
-  --thorough       Try to download the IPLD if it is not present in the local
+  --thorough             Try to download the IPLD if it is not present in the
-                   repository to verify the existence of all contained IPLD links associated.
+                         local repository to verify the existence of all contained IPLD links associated.
-  --paranoid       Adds an additional step that will download all IPLD and its
+  --paranoid             Adds an additional step that will download all IPLD
-                   associated IPLD links to verify the content by computing the multihash of all these.
+                         and its associated IPLD links to verify the content by computing the multihash of all these.
-  --retry INTEGER  Number of retries to download the files from the storage
+  --retry INTEGER RANGE  Number of retries to download the files from the
-                   [default: 2].
+                         storage.
+This number must be in the range 0-999999999 [default: 2].
   --full                 Show the list of fixed and unfixed blobs and IPLDs.
   --wizard               Enable the wizard to request information when needed.
   --verbose              Debug mode
 ```

 Example: